Down Home for the Holidays

 "Green bean casserole -- it doesn't get any more Southern holiday than that," Truex says.
 "This recipe keeps all the creamy goodness the classic dish brings, but without the fat and calories."

-3½ oz raw walnuts, soaked (preferably overnight but for at least 30 minutes)
+3½ ounces raw walnuts, soaked (preferably overnight but for at least 30 minutes)

 2 garlic cloves, minced